-Gardenias are popular choices, as are box plants and ornamental figs. Some climbing plants – such as the easy-to-grow and attractive star jasmine (Trachelospermum jasminoides) – can be trained into a lollipop shape with the main supporting stem(s) twined around a stake.
+Gardenias (pictured below) are popular choices, as are box plants and ornamental figs. Some climbing plants – such as the easy-to-grow and attractive star jasmine (Trachelospermum jasminoides) – can be trained into a lollipop shape with the main supporting stem(s) twined around a stake.
 Westringia, the native rosemary, brings an attractive grey-green note to the garden and gives it a Mediterranean feel.
 A similar effect can be achieved by using more traditional plants such as olives and some of the taller-growing lavender varieties.

 Duranta, the pigeon berry, is a favourite mop top choice in warmer climates.
 The Mop Top Robinia is widely planted but watch for its tendency to produce unwanted suckers from the roots.

 After selecting the plant, choose the main support and remove other unwanted branches and shoots.
 Tie the stem to a stake but remember to watch that the tie itself doesn’t become a cincture as the stem thickens.
 Replace when needed or use a tie that allows for expansion.